This article by Alex Wall was originally published on the Compliance & Ethics Blog. Click here to view the original version of this article.

 This broad legislation will set data protection standards for the EU and brings with it significant consequences for companies that engage in the trade of information and commerce across the Atlantic and the globe.
 The GDPR is pushing a sea change in international privacy law as countries work to reduce compliance risk on transborder data transfers from the EU by rolling out legislation designed to be “adequate” under EU law.

 The sweeping legislation changes are accompanied by very real consequences.
 A new driver behind the flurry of compliance activities among companies with business in Europe is the possibility that fines that could reach four percent of global annual revenue for an entire conglomerate.
-To understand the risk exposure, companies are currently in the process of assessing their compliance with the upcoming regulation in light of the potential maximum exposure.
+To understand the risk exposure, companies are gearing up to prepare for GDPR, and many are in the process of assessing their compliance with the upcoming regulation in light of the potential maximum exposure.

 Surveys Indicate Companies Are Lacking in Preparation and Confidence